mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #example-stream-mode title="Example flow for the stream mode"}

-On Figure {{example-stream-mode}}, the Client is initiating a TCP connection in
+On {{example-stream-mode}}, the Client is initiating a TCP connection in
 stream mode to the Final Destination.
 A request and a response are exchanged,
 then the connection is torn down gracefully.
 A remote-initiated connection accepted by the concentrator on behalf of the